Pardis Sabeti: Awards and honors

 Sabeti was the 2012 recipient of Smithsonian magazine's American Ingenuity Award in the Natural Sciences category.
 In 2014, she received the Vilcek Prize for Creative Promise in Biomedical Science.
 She is a World Economic Forum Young Global Leader and a National Geographic Emerging Explorer.

-In addition to being named one of Time Magazine's Persons of the Year in 2014 (Ebola Fighters), Sabeti was listed as one of Time Magazine's 100 most influential people in 2015.
+In addition to being named one of Time Magazine's Persons of the Year in 2014 (Ebola Fighters), Sabeti was listed as one of Time Magazine's 100 most influential people in 2015, and was awarded the Time 100 Impact Award in 2022.
+Sabeti was on the list of the BBC's 100 Women announced on 23 November 2020.

 In 2015, Sabeti was selected for the prestigious Howard Hughes Medical Institute Investigator award.
 She has also received a Burroughs Wellcome Fund Career Award in the Biomedical Sciences, a Packard Foundation award in Science and Engineering, and an NIH Director's New Innovator Award, and a L'Oréal for Women in Science Fellowship.

-Sabeti was on the list of the BBC's 100 Women announced on 23 November 2020.
+Sabeti was inducted in the National Academy of Medicine in 2020.

 Personal life

 Sabeti is the lead singer and songwriter for the rock band Thousand Days.
 In her spare time, Sabeti enjoys playing volleyball and participates in Harvard's summer volleyball league.

 On July 17, 2015, Sabeti suffered a near-fatal accident at a conference in Montana.
 She was a passenger in an ATV that went over a cliff, and catapulted onto boulders.
 She shattered her pelvis and knees, and sustained a brain injury.
 She completed rehab to return to teaching.
+Speaking six years later on the 80,000 Hours Podcast, she had reflected during this time that: